 For people left with breathing difficulties after COVID-19, their family members, carers, healthcare professionals, policy-makers and researchers.
 Stay up to date through our dedicated Post-COVID HUB.

-We have created the Post-COVID HUB for:
+We created the Post-COVID HUB for:

 People with post-COVID breathing difficulties and their family members and carers to get reliable information and dedicated support for physical and mental health.